HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

 ### Add an ARPlane Manager Component and place an AR Plane Prefab

-An [ARPlaneManager](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.1/api/UnityEngine.XR.ARFoundation.ARPlaneManager.html) detects [ARPlane](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.1/api/UnityEngine.XR.ARFoundation.ARPlane.html)s and creates, updates, and removes game objects when the device's understanding of the environment changes.
+An [ARPlaneManager](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.1/api/UnityEngine.XR.ARFoundation.ARPlaneManager.html) detects [ARPlanes](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.1/api/UnityEngine.XR.ARFoundation.ARPlane.html) and creates, updates, and removes game objects when the device's understanding of the environment changes.

--   Go to _Hierarchy_ and click on the **AR Session Origin** GameObject.
+-   Go to _Hierarchy_ and click on the **XR Origin** GameObject.
 On the _Inspector_ Window, click on **“Add Component”, search** for the **“AR Plane Manager”** and **Add it**.

     <img width="650" alt="" src="https://i.imgur.com/fNk7yzI.png">